shumadrid/obsidian-pin-and-hide-notes/README.md

 Seems to work (or at least doesn't fail immediately) after doing some basic testing

-Probably won't work on this any more.
+Probably won't work on this project any more.

 ### AI generated README: